 During the 18-24 month period leading up to a full survey visit, a medical school engages in a process of data collection and analysis (i.e., “the self-study”) that culminates in the submission of a multi-document survey package to the LCME Secretariat and members of the survey team.
 The survey package consists of the completed Data Collection Instrument (DCI), which contains the school’s answer to questions related to each element; the appendix of supporting documents for each DCI section; the Self-study report, which is the school’s self-analysis of its performance in each element; the Independent Student Analysis (ISA), which is a student-developed self-study; and the AAMC Medical School Graduation Questionnaire (AAMC GQ), if available.

-1. Students are included in some or all of the self-study committees that the school forms to examine for themselves their performance in relation to the expectations indicated in the peer-based standards and elements.
+- Students may be included in some or all of the self-study committees that the school forms to examine for themselves their performance in relation to the expectations indicated in the standards and elements.

-2. At the same time that the school initiates its self-study process, the student leadership will begin an independent review of relevant topic areas, including such things as the medical education program, student services, the learning environment, and the adequacy of educational resources.
-This review is initiated with a survey constructed by students and administered to all enrolled students using a recommended set of questions and analysis format as contained in the document titled The Role of Students in the Accreditation of Medical Education programs in the U.S. (See the LCME publications page).
+- During the self-study process, the student leadership does an independent review of relevant topic areas, including the medical education program, student services, the learning environment, and the adequacy of educational resources.
+This review is initiated with a survey constructed by students and administered to all enrolled students using a set of questions and analysis format.
 Students use the data collected through this survey to develop a comprehensive summary of students’ perceptions of their institution.
-Typically, the ISA is initially organized by members of the student government.
+Typically, the ISA is initially organized by several student leaders.
 Then, students from all years in the medical curriculum are invited to form a team with responsibility for planning the questionnaire, conducting the survey, analyzing the findings, and summarizing the results in the ISA.
 A broad-based and representative planning committee is useful to ensure that all perspectives are represented in the final ISA report.
-At a minimum, the survey of the student body should include the questions contained in the Role of Students publication; additional questions specific to the school’s medical education program can also be added to the survey.
 The school’s faculty accreditation lead should provide the same type of administrative support for the ISA as that afforded to other self-study groups.
 Although medical school officials can provide logistical support and technical advice to students to help them in conducting their survey and performing their analyses, they must not participate in the selection of questions for the student survey, the analysis of survey data, or the preparation of the ISA report.
 The student group also should review the school-specific results of the most recently administered AAMC Medical School Graduation Questionnaire (which the school should provide to the student group) and could use this information in the final ISA report.

-3. The survey team will meet formally with students during extended luncheon sessions on Monday and Tuesday of the survey visit.
+- The survey team will meet formally with students during luncheon sessions on Monday and Tuesday of the survey visit.
 Team members will also inspect the school’s educational and student facilities, with students serving as tour guides; these tours provide an opportunity for informal discussions about the medical education program.
-During all discussions with students during the visit, the survey team will be gathering additional information, clarifying the data it has already received, and evaluating how well the medical education program complies with accreditation requirements, as specified in the elements associated with the 12 accreditation standards.
 At no time will individual students’ comments be referenced or quoted in the subsequent draft or final team reports.

 The LCME student member selection process begins with a call for nominations in the fall.
 Students are nominated by their dean, and nominees have typically been involved in either their school’s recent accreditation process or have served in other student leadership roles.
 They are usually in their final year of the medical curriculum.
-The review process for selection of LCME student members involves input from the national student organizations of the American Medical Association and the Association of American Medical Colleges.
-More information on the LCME student member process can be found in The Role of Students in the Accreditation of Medical Education programs in the U.S. (See the LCME publications page).
+The review process for selection of LCME student members involves input from the national student organizations of the American Medical Association and the AAMC.

 Existing medical schools undergo accreditation survey visits every eight years.
-New schools first move through the stages of preliminary accreditation and provisional accreditation prior to their becoming eligible for full accreditation status.
+New schools first move through the stages of preliminary accreditation and provisional accreditation prior to their becoming eligible for full accreditation status (see Accreditation Process Overview).
 Due to confidentiality issues, the only information about medical schools the LCME can share with the public is the school’s name, location (city and state), accreditation status, next survey date, and initial year of accreditation.
-All publicly available information from the LCME about developing and existing medical schools is available in the Medical School Directory.
+All publicly available information from the LCME about developing and existing medical schools is available on the School Directory page.

 Below are some frequently asked questions by students of the LCME regarding medical schools’ accreditation status.